Police help defeat California bill on removing problem cops

 “We ended up, for lack of a better term, playing a game of whack-a-mole,” Tom Saggau, a spokesman for police unions in Los Angeles and San Francisco, said of law enforcement efforts to counter support for what he called a deeply flawed proposal.

 Even intervention from Democratic Gov. Gavin Newsom wasn’t enough to rescue the measure that died without a vote before the legislative session ended early Tuesday.
+It failed hours after Los Angeles County sheriff’s deputies fatally shot Dijon Kizzee after the Black man dropped a a bundle that included a gun.

 The legislation would have created a way to permanently strip badges from officers who commit serious misconduct.
 Law enforcement groups successfully argued that the proposed system would be biased and lack basic due process protections.